 Acute Tennis Elbow is caused by damaged muscle tissue at the point it anchors to the arm bone at the elbow.
-It occurs when more force is applied to an area than the normal healthy tissues can handle.
+It occurs when more force is applied to an area than normal healthy tissues can handle.

 Common Tennis Elbow Causes include:

-In some cases such as Chronic Tennis Elbow, this can occur due to the soft tissues being in poor health, which are easily injured.
+In some cases, such as Chronic Tennis Elbow, this can occur due to the soft tissues being in poor health, which are easily injured.
 Inflammation follows the injury, which leads to swelling and elbow pain.

 What Causes Chronic Tennis Elbow?